Tschosbert/Aerial-Additive-Manufacturing_WS24/README.md

     source /usr/share/gazebo/setup.sh

 After that, you can start the simulation with 'ros2 launch print_controller simulate3drones_selfpositioning.py' This starts the simulation of 3 drones.
 The drones take off and fly to their starting formation.
-When this positions is reached, you can send the path by running 'ros2 run gcode_to_path PathFromGcode --ros-args -p gcode_path:="<Path to your GCode>"'
+When this positions is reached, you can send the path by running `ros2 run gcode_to_path PathFromGcode --ros-args -p gcode_path:="<Path to your GCode>"`

 The drones start to follow the path in their formation